The Food Education Standards

 By building knowledge around how different foods interact with the body to sustain us, we can identify the benefits of nutrient-dense foods and their effects on our bodies and minds.

-6. We can make positive and informed food choices.
+6. We can make informed food choices.

 7. We can advocate for food choices and changes that impact ourselves, our communities, and our world.